Abram-Gorgis/Pern-Stack-Website/README.md

 ##### Game Over:
 <img src= "images/Capture3.PNG" width="500">

-* Entering submiting a blank name or a score of 0 will alert the user
+* Submitting a blank name or a score of 0 will alert the user
 <img src= "images/Capture2.PNG" width="500">